 Right now, subtitle tracks are not supported by Yodeck out of the box.
 But there is a workaround you can use to display subtitles for uploaded videos.

 Note that YouTube videos with subtitles cannot be used this way.
-You will need to download the video and subtitles in your computer and manage them as Video files that you upload to Yodeck.
+You will need to download the Youtube video and subtitles in your computer, burn the subtitles with a relative program and upload them as Video files on your Yodeck account.

 Subtitles are supported only for videos that you upload.
 For this workaround to work, you will need to make sure that the video files are compatible.

 - You will need to repackage the video file and subtitle track as a single MKV file.
 Make sure that the subtitle track is the first track since the video above will play only the 1st subtitle track of the MKV file.
 You have two options for preparing the MKV file:

 - Easy but slow way: Use Handbreak, adding the video source file and adding the subtitle track.

 Hard but fast way: If your video is already in H.264 format, then you just need to repackage it (not re-encode it).
 Use FFmpeg like this: